High Court Rules Challenge to Trump Census Plan Is Premature

 “I believe this Court should say so,” Justice Stephen Breyer wrote, joined by Justices Elena Kagan and Sonia Sotomayor.

 It’s not clear that Friday’s decision will have much practical effect.
 Documents leaked to the House committee that oversees the Census Bureau suggest the apportionment numbers won’t be ready until after Jan.
-20, when Trump leaves office and Joe Biden becomes president.
+20, when Trump leaves office and Biden becomes president.
 The Census Bureau has acknowledged the discovery of data irregularities in recent weeks that put the Dec.
-31 deadline in jeopardy.
+31 deadline in federal law for transmitting numbers to the president in jeopardy.

 Dale Ho, the American Civil Liberties Union lawyer who argued the case for the challengers, said the decision was about the timing of the case, not whether the plan complies with federal law.